 This map displays existing water resources infrastructure along the SR200/A1A corridor.
 The map includes water treatment plants, main water lines, future roads, NWI-Wetlands, Tracked and Potential Developments.

 This map displays Yulee's existing wastewater resources infrastructure along the SR200/A1A corridor.
 The map includes future roads, sewer lines, the Wastewater Treatment Plant, Water Reclamation Plant, NWI-wetlands, Tracked and Potential Developments.

-Yulee JEA Water, Sewer & Reclaimed Water Pipe Projects
+Yulee JEA Water, Sewer and Reclaimed Water Pipe Projects

 The Populations Projection chart displays the total raw number of projected populations for Nassau County from periods 2016-2040.
 Overall, population projections are consistently increasing.
 Starting with 2016, the population projection started with 77,841 persons.
 The population projection totals continue to increase in 2020 with 84,492 and the same for years 2025, 2030, 2035 and 2040 with final projection totals of 111,283.

 The Population Percentage Change chart displays the % age change in population projections from 2016-2040.
 Between the years 2000-2020, Nassau County's population is expected to increase 11.94%.
 From the years 2020-2025, the % age change starts decreases to 8.67%.
 The same trend continues for the years 2025-2030 showing an 7.14% increase, 2030-2035 expected to increase 5.80% with years 2035-2040 showing 4.78% increase in projected population.

 Total Housing Units 2000-2015shows the total housing units from the years 2000-2015 in Nassau County.
 Since 2000, Nassau experienced continued increase in its total housing units.
 Total housing units in the year 2000 were 26,102.
 In 2015, the total housing units were 36,450, showing that 10,348 housing units were added since the year 2000.